ninomirabile/angularSurvey/README.md

 **🚀 [View Live Application](https://ninomirabile.github.io/angularSurvey/)**

+> ⚠️ **Work in Progress** ⚠️
+>
+> This project is currently under active development.
+Some features may not work as expected or may be incomplete.
+This is an educational demonstration project showcasing Angular 20 concepts and modern development practices.
+>
+> **Known Issues:**
+> - Some interactive features may have minor bugs
+> - E2E tests are currently outdated
+> - Performance optimizations are ongoing
+>
+> **Status:** Educational Demo - Learning Resource

 ## 📖 Overview

 A comprehensive educational project demonstrating modern **Angular 20** features including Signals, Control Flow, Standalone Components, Lazy Loading, Reactive Forms, and much more.
 The application includes a complete survey creation and management system with interactive educational demos.